- Examine and communicate the importance of animal welfare to academic and other audiences

 Normally a first or second-class Honours degree incorporating a related subject in the life or health sciences or humanities, or professional experience in the area of study (for example, within animal welfare charities, the veterinary profession, or as a Council Animal Welfare Officer).

 If English is not your first language: IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent.

 Personal Computing Requirements

 Due to the Distance Learning deliverance of the course there are minimum personal computing requirements.
-Please see the .
+Please view the Distance Learning Policy.